bdshadow/study/udemy-kafka/README.md

         * for Kafka => External System workflows, use an idempotent consumer (processing repeated messages won't impact your system)

 ![Kafka Cluster Overview](images/kafkaClusterOverview.png)

+**Zookeeper**
+- manages brokers (keeps a list of them)
+- helps in performing leader election for partitions
+- sends notifications to Kafka in case of changes (new topic, broker dies, broker comes up, delete topics, etc...)
+- Kafka can't work without Zookeeper!
+- operates by design with an odd number of servers (3,5,7)
+- has a leader (handle writes) the rest of the servers are followers (handle reads)
+- doesn't store consumer offsets